Galaxy Tab S9 Feature Story: 5 Galaxy Tab S9 Tips for a Back-to-School Productivity Boost

 A busy student’s best friend is a dynamic planner.
 With the Galaxy Tab S9 series, you can plan your day and draft your “to-do” list all in one place.
-Just prop the Tab S9 either vertically or horizontally with the attachable Smart Book Cover , and you’re ready to map out the day.
+Just prop the Tab S9 either vertically or horizontally with the attachable Smart Book Cover, and you’re ready to map out the day.
 The Tab S9 features the fan favorite GoodNotes app for the first time ever on Android, providing a whole new experience when it comes to organizing your schedule.
-Students with GoodNotes can now use readymade templates. .
+Students with GoodNotes can use readymade templates and the newly designed S Pen Creator Edition to stay organized in their own creative way.
 Plus, you can carry it all on-the-go in one lightweight device.

 Multitask Like a Pro